Spelaeo123/Machine_Learning/README.md

 # Machine Learning
-application of machine learning techniques to archeological data
+Application of machine learning techniques to archaeological data